 - Publishable results

-The majority of the HuskySat-1 is being developed at the UW.
+Almost all of HuskySat-1 is being developed at the UW.
 The satellite is broken up into different subsystems.
 Each component is designed to be modular so that they can be most easily developed independently from each other and reused for future missions.